jdc-cunningham/another-finance-app/DEVLOG.md

 Anyway I am going to work on the RN app now just to get that on my phone as a starting point.

+2:26 PM

+yeah it's funny how a spreadsheet just works, no coding required

 ---

 **09/23/2023**